 - Use "noindex" on your page.
 If using noindex, you must also remove the robots.txt rule that blocks the page to search engines.
 Sounds strange, but we need to be able to read the page in order to see your "noindex" instruction.
 Learn about robots.txt here.

-- Remove the page immediately from Google Search results using the remove outdated content tool.
+- Tell Google about the change using the remove outdated content tool.
 This will remove any stored copies of the page from search results.
 Copy the URL from search results into the tool.
-If you do step 2 without step 1 the page can reappear in search.